joshbegley/nyt-latest/previous.md

 `Seven men in all were sentenced on Wednesday over their roles in a decades-old national scandal in Britain involving child sexual abuse.`\
 https://nytimes.com/2025/10/01/world/europe/uk-grooming-gang-sentencing.html

-**The Briefing: USG 0 Newcastle 4: Woltemade central as Howe's side kickstart Champions League campaign**\
+**The Briefing: USG 0 Newcastle 4: How did Woltemade get on?
+Was this Elanga's best game?
+Who replaces Livramento?**\
 `We break down the talking points as Newcastle picked up three points in Belgium`\
 https://nytimes.com/athletic/6679877/2025/10/01/newcastle-tonali-woltemade-champions-league/